The Complete Bingo Lingo List

 9. Doctor’s Orders

-Number 9 was a laxative pill given out by army doctors in WWII.
+Number 9 was a laxative pill given out by army doctors in WWI.

 Refers to whoever is currently the UK Prime Minister.